hasura/ndc-spec/specification/src/specification/queries/grouping.md

 - The initial row set can be ordered _before the grouping operation_, using the `order_by` field of the [`Query`](../../reference/types.md#query) object as usual, and
 - The _groups themselves_ can be ordered _after the grouping operation_, using the `order_by` field of the [`Grouping`](../../reference/types.md#grouping) object.
 This is controlled by the `queries.aggregates.group_by.order` capability.

-And just as with filtering, group sort orders are restricted to comparing aggregate values.
+Group sort orders are restricted to comparing aggregate values, similar to filtering.
 For example, we can order groups by a _count_, but not by the value of individual rows.
+However, we can also choose to sort by the selected grouping dimensions.

 ## Pagination